 Who may be liable for your injury

-There are several parties that might be responsible for your injury due to a defective product.
+Several parties might be responsible for your injury due to a defective product.
 These include the following.

 The company that manufactured the product may have committed an error during the process of putting that product together.
 This error could have affected only one unit coming off of the manufacturing line, or it could have affected the entire line.

-Companies that make products often sell them to intermediates, who then sell the product to retailers.
+Companies that make products often sell them to intermediates, who then sell them to retailers.
 These intermediates are known as wholesalers.
 You might be able to sue the wholesaler if they knowingly helped make a defective product available to the public.

 Likewise, the retailer that sold you the product could also be liable for your injury.
-If they knew the product was dangerous, yet chose to sell it anyway, you could file a lawsuit against them, too.
+If they knew the product was dangerous yet chose to sell it anyway, you could also file a lawsuit against them.

-Even if the product was designed and manufactured well, the installer could have altered the product in some manner or could have made a mistake during installation.
+Even if the product was designed and manufactured well, the installer could have altered the product or made a mistake during installation.
 If this is the case with your injury, you could take action against the installer.

-Cost of hiring a product liability lawyer in Durham
+What is the cost of hiring a Durham product liability lawyer?

-Some people are hesitant to get legal representation because they don’t think they can afford it.
+Some people hesitate to get legal representation because they don’t think they can afford it.
 That won’t be the case when you hire a Durham product liability lawyer with Johnson & Groninger PLLC.
 We work on what’s known as a contingency basis.
-That means our ability to receive money is reliant on our ability to win your case.
+That means our ability to receive money relies on our ability to win your case.
 We don’t get paid unless your case is successful.

 Our Durham product liability lawyers are here to help